‘Rebel Ridge’ REVIEW: An enthralling one-man revolution

 In this scene, Terry, coming out of initial shock and rage from the fall, keeps his cool and calmly answers the officers’ questions: he explains that the cash will be used to buy a truck and bail his cousin out.
 He informs them that the money is legitimate, mentioning his previous employer, from whom he received the money, and also showing the truck that he will be buying.

-However, the cops raise their eyebrows upon knowing that his cousin was charged for drug possession and confiscate the money anyway.
+However, the cops raise their eyebrows upon knowing that his cousin is charged for drug possession, and confiscate the money anyway.
 Terry tries to protest, but he has to compromise.
 At the end, he is let go by the cops and is even offered medical assistance for the scrapes he has gotten from being rammed off his bike (which he politely declines out of frustration).

 Terry got out of that ordeal by being cooperative and levelheaded throughout this whole ordeal with the police.
 But at what cost?